strudel-science/strudel-kit/customizing.md

 cp -r Optimization MyAnalysis
 ```

-In the new directory you created, rename the main task flow and settings file
+In the new directory you created, rename the main task flow and settings file and, in this case, one other file with the word _Optimization_ in it (to avoid confusion).
 ```
 cd MyAnalysis
 mv Optimization.tsx MyAnalysisPage.tsx
 mv OptimizationSettings.tsx MyAnalysisSettings.tsx
+mv RunningOptimization.tsx Running.tsx
 ```

 In that directory, edit _index.tsx_ to export your new task flow: